trozware/troznet/_posts/2012-05-11-man-reader-update-coming-soon.md

 guid: /?p=229
 permalink: /man-reader-update-coming-soon/
 tags:
-  - Man Reader
+  - man reader
-  - Trouble-shooting
+  - trouble-shooting
-  - Mac
+  - mac
 ---
 Man Reader launched on the Mac App Store a couple of days ago and yesterday I got an email form a purchaser who reported that Man Reader was not displaying the man pages for MacPorts, even though he had the paths set up correctly.